 Before we go deeper into the topic, you may want to brush up on some basic knowledge regarding HDMI interface versions and cable versions.

 Basically, with the resolution and the refresh rate on TVs and monitors going ever higher and with gamers demanding higher and higher display specs, the HDMI interface evolves.

 The original PS4 supported the HDMI 1.4 specs as it was intended for playing on FHD@60Hz max.
-The frame rate was often capped at 30 FPS though for many games.
+However, the frame rate was often capped at 30 FPS for many games.

-However, with PS5 you have a whole new generation of gamers to cater to.
+However, with PS5, you have a new generation of gamers to cater to.
 Hence, PS5 supports the latest gen HDMI 2.1 port.

-The following table shows the specs different HDMI port versions can support:
+The following table shows the specs that the different HDMI port versions can support: